 Some of the pages are missing, and some of them are foldable pull-out pages, while most pages have illustrations.

 Hundreds of cryptographers and master codebreakers have tried to decipher it over the years, with none succeeding in grasping its meaning or origin.

 A Japanese fighter pilot once dropped wreaths over the ocean to commemorate the dead from both sides.

 The following day, Japanese Flight Lieutenant Haruki Iki flew to the location of the battle and dropped two wreaths over the seas.

-One to commemorate the pilots of the Japanese Naval Air Force, who died.
+One to commemorate the pilots of the Japanese Naval Air Force who died.
 The other is for the sailors of the British Navy, who fought so valiantly to defend their ships.

 4% of the Normandy beaches are made up of shrapnel from the D-Day Landings.

 More than 5,000 tons of bombs were dropped by the Allies on the Axis powers as part of the prelude to the Normandy landings.